Abiaina/study-guide-review/generated/study-guide-printable.md

 ```

 **s3.tf** (object storage)

+**What this file provisions:**
+- **S3 Bucket**: A scalable object storage service for storing files, images, and static content
+- **Bucket Versioning**: Keeps multiple versions of files, protecting against accidental deletion

+**Why this matters:**
+- **Scalability**: Can store unlimited amounts of data with high availability
+- **Cost-Effective**: Pay only for what you store, no upfront infrastructure costs
+- **Data Protection**: Versioning helps recover from accidental deletions or overwrites
+- **Static Hosting**: Can serve static websites or store application assets

 ```bash
 # S3 bucket for storing static assets (images, CSS, JS files)
 resource "aws_s3_bucket" "assets" {